A craft event for families and children to enjoy on Halloween

 For example, the ideas behind Halloween, such as "connecting with spirits" and "celebrating the change of seasons," overlap with seasonal events in Japan.

-It is also important in Japanese culture to spend time together as a family and enjoy nature, such as during Obon and New Year's holidays.
+In Japanese culture, it is important to cherish spending time with family while enjoying nature, such as during Obon and New Year's.

-For example, when making a homemade jack-o'-lantern, sharing the Celtic legend behind it and how it came to America from Ireland makes it more than just a playful experience.
+For example, when making a homemade jack-o'-lantern, sharing with your children the Celtic legend behind it and how it came to America from Ireland makes it more than just a playful experience.

 Through this cultural learning, Halloween becomes more than just an event; it becomes a valuable opportunity to deepen family bonds and learn history.

-7. The spread of Halloween culture in Japan and its appeal: Why it has grown so rapidly in 30 years
+7. The spread and appeal of Halloween culture in Japan: Why it has grown so rapidly in 30 years

-Halloween has become increasingly popular in Japan over the past 30 years, and is now firmly established as an autumn tradition.
+Halloween has become increasingly popular in Japan over the past 30 years, and is now firmly established as a symbol of autumn.

-However, Halloween in Japan has developed differently from traditional Western Halloween.
+However, Halloween in Japan has developed differently from traditional Halloween in the West.

-There are several important factors that contribute to this cultural spread.
+There are several important factors behind this cultural spread.

 The first factor is the influence of commercial facilities and theme parks .

-Halloween began to gain popularity in Japan in the 1990s, especially after major theme parks such as Tokyo Disneyland and Universal Studios Japan started holding Halloween events .
+Halloween began to gain attention in Japan, especially after major theme parks such as Tokyo Disneyland and Universal Studios Japan started holding Halloween events in the 1990s .

 This gave families more opportunities to experience Halloween, and gradually a Japanese version of Halloween was formed.